-The Sonim XP3 costs a whopping $189.99, which is fairly expensive compared to other flip phones on our list.
+The DuraXE Epic costs a whopping $269.99, which is fairly expensive compared to other flip phones on our list.
 Of course, it is super durable, so you won’t need to replace it any time soon.
-Plus, you can pair your phone with a reliable and affordable AT&T plan.
-AT&T’s Senior Nation plan pricing starts at just $29.99 per month for users aged 65+.
-Make sure you have good AT&T coverage in your area before purchasing, though.4
+Plus, you can pair your phone with a reliable, unlimited AT&T plan.
+AT&T’s Unlimited 55+ plan starts at $40 per line with two lines.
+Make sure you have good AT&T coverage in your area before purchasing, though.3

 From the Pros: Wondering how AT&T stood up against the competition?
 Our AT&T senior plan review has you covered with the details!

 You’ll need a Snapfon mobile plan to go with your ezFlip 4G.
-Monthly costs start at $10 for calling, $1 for texting, and $2 for data.
+Monthly costs start at $10 for limited calling and unlimited texting.
 Plan to use your phone a lot?
-Unlimited talk and text cost just $25 per month.
+Unlimited talk and text cost just $15 per month.
 Add in a gig of data to surf the web, check Facebook, and send emails for only $5 more.

 Inside Tip: Our experts recently tested and researched 15 senior cell phones.
 Find out why Snapfon made it on our best cell phones for seniors list!

 You’ll also need to decide if you want Snapfon’s sosPlus mobile monitoring service.
-It connects you to a 24/7 response agent who can contact your emergency contacts or other help.
-It’s only $19.99 per month and comes with 500 texts.
-We recommend it, especially for seniors who live alone.
+It connects you to a 24/7 response agent who can contact your emergency contacts or other assistance.
+It’s only $19.99 per month, and we’d recommend it, especially for seniors who live alone.